-If you are marrying someone from Bangladesh, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence), here is some important legal and practical information.
+If you are marrying someone from the country of Bangladesh, and you would like to sponsor your husband or wife for a U.S. marriage-based green card (lawful permanent residence), you will find important legal and practical guidance below, including:

-(Warning: This is a general overview of how the process works for most people.
-Your situation may present complications or qualify for exceptions; see an attorney for a full analysis.)
+This is a general overview of how the U.S. immigration process works for most people.
+Your situation might present complications or qualify for exceptions; see an experienced attorney for a full analysis.

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
-Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.
+Contrary to widespread rumor, however, the foreign national does not immediately or automatically receive the right to immigrate, nor U.S. citizenship.

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove: